Tearsheet

 Christopher Bogart, Chief Executive Officer

 Christopher Bogart is a co-founder of Burford Capital, established in 2009.
-He currently serves as Chief Executive Officer, a director, and a member of its Management and Commitments Committees.
-Prior to co-founding Burford, Mr. Bogart held several senior executive positions at Time Warner Inc., including Executive Vice President & General Counsel, where he oversaw one of the world's largest legal functions.
-He also served as Chief Executive Officer of Time Warner Cable Ventures and Time Warner Entertainment Ventures.
-Furthermore, he was Chief Executive Officer of Glenavy Capital, an international media and technology investment firm that encompassed Churchill Ventures, a publicly traded media and technology investment vehicle, which he also led as CEO.
-His career began as an investment banker with what is now JPMorgan Chase, and he previously worked as a litigator at Cravath.
+Prior to Burford, he held numerous senior executive positions at Time Warner, serving as Executive Vice President & General Counsel, CEO of Time Warner Cable Ventures, and CEO of Time Warner Entertainment Ventures.
+Mr. Bogart also founded and served as CEO of Glenavy Capital, an international media and technology investment firm that included Churchill Ventures, a publicly traded media and technology investment vehicle where he also held the CEO role.
+Additionally, he was CEO of the Glenavy Arbitration Investment Fund, a pioneering litigation finance vehicle.
+He began his career as an investment banker at JPMorgan Chase and was a litigator at Cravath, Swaine & Moore.

 Jonathan Molot, Chief Investment Officer